Loughborough High School: Founding

-The Loughborough Endowed Schools were founded after Thomas Burton, a prosperous wool merchant from Loughborough, willed money for priests to pray for his soul upon his death in 1495; these priests went on to found the boys school that would become Loughborough Grammar School (LGS).
+The Loughborough Schools Foundation (formerly Loughborough Endowed Schools) was founded after Thomas Burton, a prosperous wool merchant from Loughborough, willed money for priests to pray for his soul upon his death in 1495; these priests went on to found the boys school that would become Loughborough Grammar School (LGS).
 It was not until 1850, when the boys school moved to a new site to the south of Loughborough town centre and it became more socially acceptable to educate women, that the foundation was extended to girls and Loughborough High School (LHS) was founded.

-The school celebrated its bicentenary in 2000, when it was visited by The Princess Royal.
+The school celebrated its 150th anniversary in 2000, when it was visited by The Princess Royal.

 School Hymn

-Loughborough Endowed Schools school hymn entitled "Our Father by whose servant(s)" was created specifically for Loughborough Endowed Schools by Old Loughburian George Wallace Briggs and, in more recent times, has been adopted as a school hymn by several other schools.
-The servant in the song refers to Thomas Burton, and the "Five Hundred Years Enduring" in verse 2 (originally "Four Hundred Years Enduring") is unique to the founding year of Loughborough Endowed Schools.
+Loughborough Schools Foundation school hymn entitled "Our Father by whose servant(s)" was created originally for Loughborough Grammar School by Old Loughburian George Wallace Briggs and, in more recent times, has been adopted as a school hymn by the Foundation.
+The servant in the song refers to Thomas Burton, and the "Five Hundred Years Enduring" in verse 2 (originally "Four Hundred Years Enduring") is unique to the founding year of the Loughborough Schools Foundation.